jrh-dev/jrh-dev.github.io/_posts/2022-08-25-send_email_power_auto.md

 )

 data <- paste0(
+  '{\n',
-  '{\n \'emailfrom\': \'jim@example.com\',\n',
+  '\'emailfrom\': \'jim@example.com\',\n',
   '\'emailto\': \'jim@example.com\',\n',
   '\'emailsubject\': \'Test Subject\',\n',
-  '\'emailbody\': \'Test body of email text.\'\n}'
+  '\'emailbody\': \'Test body of email text.\'\n',
+  '}'
   )

 res <- httr::POST(
   url = 'https://generated_url/workflows/12345',
-  httr::add_headers(.headers=headers),
+  config = list(httr::add_headers(.headers=headers)),
   body = data
   )
 ```
 Note that the single quotes (`'`) used within `data` are escaped (with `\`).
 The `\n` syntax is used to specify a new line and is used here in order to abide to the JSON schema.

-### Using bash
+### Using bash *(linux users)*

 There are many ways in which R can be used to send HTTP requests directly, however, formatting JSON headers correctly can be challenging.
-One simple solution when using R on top of a Linux OS is to use bash scripting, and then call the bash script from R. This method has the advantage of being callable from other languages and the command line.
+One simple solution when using R on top of a Linux OS is to use bash scripting, and then call the bash script from R. This method has the advantage of creating a script which is then callable from other languages and the terminal.

-### Create a bash shell script
+#### Create a bash shell script

 If working from RStudio we can click `File > New File > Text File` to create the file, but a text editor of your choice can perform the same role.